Overview of greenhouse gases

 The second commitment period of the Kyoto Protocol will run for eight years, from 2013 to 2020 inclusive.
 For this second commitment period, alongside the EU and its member States, the UK (including Gibraltar) communicated an independent quantified economy-wide emission reduction target of a 20 percent emission reduction by 2020 compared with 1990 levels (base year).
 The target for the European Union and its Member States is based on the understanding that it will be fulfilled jointly with the European Union and its Member States.
 The 20 percent emission reduction target by 2020 is unconditional and supported by legislation in place since 2009 (Climate and Energy Package).
 Once ratified this Kyoto target will cover the UK, and the relevant Crown Dependencies and Overseas Territories that wish to join the UK’s ratification.
 As ratification is not yet complete the exact details of the UK’s target for the second commitment period are still being finalised.

-The Climate Change Act became UK Law on the 26th November 2008.
-This legislation introduced ambitious and legally binding national targets for the UK to reduce GHG emissions to 34% below base year by 2020 and to 80% below base year by 2050.
-These targets are underpinned with legally binding five year GHG budgets.
+The UK Climate Change Act, which became part of UK law in November 2008, introduced an ambitious and legally binding target for the UK to reduce GHG emissions to 80% below base year levels by 2050.
+This will be achieved by way of legally binding five year Carbon Budgets.